 How to Plant

 Soak your Peony root in room temperature water for about 2-4 hours to re-hydrate it before planting.
 Now - this is important - you have to plant it at the correct depth or it will not flower.
 The eyes should be covered by ½” - 2” of soil.
 Now give your plant a good wish, a few solid pats to compress the soil around it, and a long drink of water.

 Find a place with good well-draining soil that gets a decent amount of sun, some afternoon shade, and protection from the wind.
 Space plants about 24" apart.

 Bareroot peonies can be planted in spring or fall.
 The plants are not frost tender, so they can be planted 2 to 3 weeks before your frost free date in the spring or after your first frost in the fall.
 Plant within a day or two of receiving your root.

 When to Expect Blooms

-For a couple of glorious weeks in the early Summer.
-Among Peonies, this is an early blooming variety.
+For a couple of glorious weeks in the early summer.
+(Although it can take a year or two to get reliable blooms).
+Among Peonies, this is a midseason blooming variety.

 Water regularly until they get established, and then give them extra water when they are setting buds.
 And ask us any questions along the way.

-If you have cold winters, mulch the roots in the Winter.
-If you have hot Summers, give it some afternoon shade.
-This variety requires staking to support the large blooms.
+If you have cold winters, mulch the roots in the winter.
+If you have hot summers, give it some afternoon shade.
+Provide support for the large blooms.